YiyangLi-0/Identify_Crystalline_Phases_in_Polymer/readme.md

 #### run/hosts

-Configuration file listing the nodes that will be used for distributed computing.
+Configuration file listing all the nodes that will be used for distributed computing.

+#### run/ranks

+Configuration file that specifies which process/rank uses which core on which node.

 #### run/input